Editor's note: This post was originally published on January 24, 2016.

-It is so important for parents to support children at home with what they are learning at school.
+As a parent, it is essential to support your children at home with what they are learning at school.

-And with the birthday of Dr. Martin Luther King, Jr. today, followed by African-American History Month in February, now is the perfect time to open the door to conversations about equality and civil rights.
-Many families may have already had this conversation, and if you have, then the books and resources below are a super way of continuing that discussion.
+With the birthday of Dr. Martin Luther King, Jr. observed last month, followed by African American History Month celebrated this month, now is a perfect time to open the door to conversations about equality and civil rights.
+Your family may have already had this discussion, and if you have, these books below are a great way to continue that dialogue.

-But if you and your children are new to this topic, then consider opening up the door by asking the following questions:
+If you or your children are new to this topic, consider beginning by asking the following questions:

-• What similar challenges face people in our nation today?
+- What similar challenges do people in our nation face today?

-The books and resources below cover a wide range of topics relating to the civil rights movement.
-Perhaps they can be read together, or a continued discussion can support the child as he or she reads.
+The books below cover a wide range of topics related to the civil rights movement.
+They can be read together, or they can be a continued discussion to support your child as he reads.

 Glory Be by Augusta Scattergood (ages 9-12)

 Belle Teal by Ann M. Martin (ages 9-12)